baelanche/Computer_Science/Operating_System/12.Synchronization 2/README.md

 # Synchronization

-* When threads can concurrently access and change shared variables, we say that part of code is a `critical section` and it may lead to a `lace condition`
+* When threads can concurrently access and change shared variables, we say that part of code is a `critical section` and it may lead to a `race condition`
-* To make the program run correctly, we need a mechanism to `multi` threads
+* To make the program run correctly, we need a mechanism to `synchronization` threads
 * A `locks` is one of such mechanisms.
 A correct implementation should provide `mutual exclusion` `progress`, and `bounded waiting` properties.

 ## Mutex Lock